 Development Flows & Model Layers

-Once business and technical risks are properly assessed, the organization of development workflows should distinguish between internal and external constraints:
+Assuming that relevant business and technical risks are properly assessed, the organization of engineering workflows should distinguish between the origin of constraints:

-- Internal (aka technical) constraints deal with contents: requirements, architectures, models, code, deployment, etc.
+- Internal constraints deal with contents: requirements, architectures, models, code, deployment, etc.

-- External (aka organizational) constraints deals with responsibilities: stakeholders, users, administrators, contractors, etc.
+- External constraints deals with responsibilities: stakeholders, users, administrators, contractors, etc.

-Ideally projects should go “hand in hand”, with work units consistently defined on both technical and organizational basis.
+Ideally projects should go “hand in hand”, with work units consistently defined on both perspectives.
 That is seldom the case, as illustrated by arguments about the respective benefits of Agile and Phased development models.
 Yet, significant advances are possible if development profiles and strategies are designed along model layers.

-While that’s the idea behind phased approaches, they often falls short of their objectives due to their coarse granularity: work units are just catch-all development phases without precise anchor to development flows.
+While that’s the idea behind phased approaches, they often falls short of their objectives due to their coarse granularity: work units are just catch-all development phases made from predefined activities, with unspecified anchor to actual development flows.

 From Development Flows to Work Units

-- Phased approaches take for granted that one-fits-all organization and predefined activities can be configured to the needs of most of the projects.
+- Procedural schemes like the V-Model (not to mention Waterfall) take for granted that one-fits-all organization and predefined activities can be configured to the needs of most of the projects.

 Yet, steady grounds (duly defined procedures) and agility (lean and versatile processes) should bring cross benefits, providing engineering processes were designed from development flows.